Hubbard’s 256 yards, 3 TDs lead Oklahoma St. past Tulsa

+TULSA, Okla. — One Oklahoma State star got slowed down, so the other took over.

-TULSA, Okla. — Chuba Hubbard rushed for a career-high 256 yards and three touchdowns, and Oklahoma State defeated Tulsa 40-21 on Saturday afternoon.
+With Tulsa focused on receiver Tylan Wallace, Chuba Hubbard rushed for a career-high 256 yards and three touchdowns, and Oklahoma State defeated the Golden Hurricane 40-21 on Saturday afternoon.

 Hubbard ripped off touchdown runs of 75 and 30 yards in the first four minutes of the game.
-His first score came on the first play from scrimmage, ten seconds into the game.
+His first score came on the first play from scrimmage, 10 seconds into the contest.

+“He was awesome,” Oklahoma State quarterback Spencer Sanders said.
+“The first play of the game — that was such a confidence booster.
+It’s awesome to hand somebody the ball that can do that.”

 The Cowboys (3-0) opened up a 17-0 lead before Tulsa recovered.
 The Golden Hurricane took a 21-20 lead on a 1-yard touchdown run by Shamari Brooks late in the first half.